-PC: Mac: Set the starting point Shift + right-click Shift + Ctrl + click Selected segment as a starting point Click on a segment, then on the Set Selection as Starting point button Click on a segment, then on the Set Selection as Starting point button Fix the filament Shift + left-click Shift + left-click
+PC: Mac: Set the starting point Shift + right-click Shift + Ctrl + click Click on a segment, then on the Set Selection as Starting point button Fix the filament Shift + left-click Shift + left-click

 AutoDepth

 Each filament is manually traced from starting point to end point.
 The depth is automatically computed.